Can Alaska Air Group Inc. (ALK) Remain Competitive?

 Morgan Stanley gave a rating of “Overweight” to ALK, setting the target price at $90 in the report published on April 06th of the current year.

-During the last 5 trading sessions, ALK rose by +3.59%, which changed the moving average for the period of 200-days by +54.20% in comparison to the 20-day moving average, which settled at $58.22.
-In addition, Alaska Air Group Inc. saw 14.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ALK fell by -7.41%, which changed the moving average for the period of 200-days by +40.38% in comparison to the 20-day moving average, which settled at $57.56.
+In addition, Alaska Air Group Inc. saw 6.23% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ALK starting from SCHNEIDER ANDREA L, who sale 40 shares at the price of $59.36 back on Jul 26.
-After this action, SCHNEIDER ANDREA L now owns 12,139 shares of Alaska Air Group Inc., valued at $2,374 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ALK starting from TILDEN BRADLEY D, who sale 4,875 shares at the price of $58.72 back on Aug 02.
+After this action, TILDEN BRADLEY D now owns 108,277 shares of Alaska Air Group Inc., valued at $286,236 using the latest closing price.

-TILDEN BRADLEY D, the CHAIRMAN of Alaska Air Group Inc., sale 4,875 shares at $60.60 during a trade that took place back on Jul 01, which means that TILDEN BRADLEY D is holding 113,152 shares at $295,428 based on the most recent closing price.
+SCHNEIDER ANDREA L, the SR VP PEOPLE of Alaska Air Group Inc., sale 40 shares at $59.36 during a trade that took place back on Jul 26, which means that SCHNEIDER ANDREA L is holding 12,139 shares at $2,374 based on the most recent closing price.

 Stock Fundamentals for ALK